vanya-vasya/website-4-bird/PAYMENT_API_DOMAIN_FIX.md

 Error: getaddrinfo ENOTFOUND checkout.secure-processorpay.com
 ```

-**Root Cause:** When replacing "networx" with "secure-processor" throughout the codebase for rebranding, we inadvertently changed the actual payment gateway domain from `checkout.secure-processor.com` (real, working domain) to `checkout.secure-processorpay.com` (fake, non-existent domain).
+**Root Cause:** When replacing "secure-processor" with "secure-processor" throughout the codebase for rebranding, we inadvertently changed the actual payment gateway domain from `checkout.secure-processor.com` (real, working domain) to `checkout.secure-processorpay.com` (fake, non-existent domain).

 ---